rust-stuco/lectures/week5/slides.md

 ![bg right 100%](./img/frames/5a.png)

-Value lives in the heap,
+Value lives in the heap...

 ---